Quinn: First out trans Olympian isn't just thinking about medals at Tokyo 2020 - 'The fight isn't close to over' - Local News 8

 By Becky Thompson, CNN

-A gold medal is the ambition, but Quinn has already made history at the Tokyo 2020 Olympic Games by becoming the first trans and the first non-binary athlete to win a medal.
+Canadian footballer Quinn made history at the Tokyo 2020 Olympic Games by becoming the first trans and the first non-binary athlete to win a medal.

-Canada will face Sweden in the women’s football final on Friday after defeating the United States 1-0 in the semifinal on Monday.
-That means Quinn is guaranteed to win either silver or gold.
+It took two periods of extra-time and a drama-filled penalty shootout, but Canada’s Julia Grosso buried the game-winner against Sweden to capture the first-ever gold medal for the country in women’s football.

-But at Tokyo 2020, the star athlete known by the single name Quinn isn’t just thinking about medals.
+Stina Blackstenius had scored the first goal to put Sweden ahead in the first half.
+Canada drew level thanks to a Jessie Fleming penalty in the second half to force the game into extra time before the shootout ensued.

-After Monday’s semifinal success — Canada’s first win over the United States Women’s National Team in 20 years — Quinn, who uses they and them pronouns, told CBC Sports that they’ve been “getting messages from young people saying they’ve never seen a trans person in sports before.”
+But at Tokyo 2020, the star athlete known by the single name Quinn hasn’t been just thinking about medals.

-“Athletics is the most exciting part of my life and it brings me the most joy.
+After Monday’s semifinal win over the United States Women’s National Team — Canada’s first win over its North American rival in 20 years — Quinn, who uses they and them pronouns, told CBC Sports that they’ve been “getting messages from young people saying they’ve never seen a trans person in sports before.”

 Quinn’s mother Linda played basketball at the University of Waterloo in Canada, while their father Bill played rugby at the University of Western Ontario.